ASU is proud to promote equal access to education for all Arizonans through programs like the President Barack Obama Scholars Program.

 By combining gift aid (i.e., Pell Grants, SEOG, University Grants, LEAP, and scholarships) from federal, state, private, and institutional sources with Federal Work-Study, ASU will cover students' estimated direct costs of attending ASU (minus the Expected Family Contribution as determined by the FAFSA) for up to eight full-time, consecutive fall and spring semesters (summer sessions are not covered).
-Estimated direct costs include actual tuition and mandatory fees as well as standardized allowances for room, board and books/supplies.
+Estimated direct costs include actual tuition, undergraduate college fee (including Barrett Honors fee), and student initiated fees, as well as standardized allowances for housing, meals and books/supplies.

-Special class fees, study abroad program fees, academic program fees or summer tuition/fees will not be covered as part of the program.
+Study abroad program fees or summer tuition/fees will not be covered as part of the program.
 You may choose to spend one semester in an ASU-sponsored study abroad program, only after completion of your first year in the Obama Scholars Program.
 This will count as one semester towards the eight semester maximum.
 Your funding will continue to be based on ASU cost of attendance and will not cover any study abroad program fees.

 ASU will award recipients a combination of the following sources of aid.
 These awards do not require repayment.